 I completed my undergraduate degree in Biology at Nagoya University (Japan) before relocating to and completing my MSc in Biology at McGill University.
 During my Master's, I explored how a specific hypomorphic mutation in the human PRPS1 gene causes DFNX2, a rare neurological disorder, using Drosophila as my disease model.
 Currently, I am enrolled as a Ph.D. student in the department of Laboratory Medicine and Pathobiology, co-supervised by Dr. Kelsie Thu and Dr. Lee.
 My project focuses on establishing/optimizing a method to selectively deliver anti-tumor agents that antagonizes immune checkpoints in lung cancer using ultrasound-induced microbubble cavitation (USMB).

-Lab alumni (partial): Misha Ditmans (MASc), Karen Fung (PhD), Siavash Ghaffari (PDF), Negar Khosraviani (MSc), Rajiv Sanwal (MSc), Victoria Mintsopoulos (MSc), Hira Raheel (MSc), Michael Sugiyama (PhD), Elizabeth Sabath (PDF), Niall Filewod (MD/PDF), Victoria Tokarz (MSc), Sha (Lucy) Guan (MSc), Susan Armstrong (MD/PhD); Paymon Azizi (MSc); Asela Gamage (MSc); Vahid Khajoee (PDF).
+Lab alumni (partial): Sahara Haas (MSc), Yunfan Lyu (MSc), Kushal Joshi (PhD), Winnie Ho (PhD), Erika Jang (PhD), Elyse Latreille (PhD), Xinying Guo (PhD), Misha Ditmans (MASc), Karen Fung (PhD), Siavash Ghaffari (PDF), Negar Khosraviani (MSc), Rajiv Sanwal (MSc), Victoria Mintsopoulos (MSc), Hira Raheel (MSc), Michael Sugiyama (PhD), Elizabeth Sabath (PDF), Niall Filewod (MD/PDF), Victoria Tokarz (MSc), Sha (Lucy) Guan (MSc), Susan Armstrong (MD/PhD); Paymon Azizi (MSc); Asela Gamage (MSc); Vahid Khajoee (PDF).

-Many alumni have gone on to post-doctoral fellowships, medical or dental school, graduate school, or combined MD/PhD training; some are in industry.
+Alumni have gone on to academia, post-doctoral fellowships, medical or dental school/practice, additional graduate training, or combined MD/PhD training; several are in industry.